jina-ai/jina/README.md

 Jina is a neural search framework that empowers anyone to build SOTA and scalable neural search applications in minutes.

+🥤 **Serve** - level up your local neural search application as an API service via HTTP, WebSockets or gRPC.

+🗄️ **Orchestrate** - break down your complicated neural search application to a pipeline of Executors.
+Compose and share pipelines with the help of pre-built Executors [on the Hub](https://hub.jina.ai).

+🚀 **Scale** - scale your neural search applications to meet your availability and throughput requirements.
+All of Jina's microservices can be scaled independently as needed.

+☁️ **Cloud Native** - built and designed to work and scale in the cloud.
+It offers easy integration with [Docker compose](???URL!!!
+TUTORIAL) and [Kubernetes](???URL!!!
+TUTORIAL).

-The ecosystem of Jina AI is comprised of DocArray, Jina Core, Jina Hub and  Finetuner:
+Beside Jina, Jina AI offers a neural search ecosystem composed of DocArray, Hub and Finetuner:
-* <a href="https://github.com/jina-ai/docarray/">DocArray</a>: Library for working with unstructured data.
+* [DocArray](https://docarray.jina.ai): Library for working with unstructured data.
 It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer the data with a Pythonic API.
-* <a href="https://github.com/jina-ai/jina/">Jina Core</a>: Framework to orchestrate, serve, scale and deploy neural search applications.
-Develop your own DocArray-based search application easily and run it locally or in the cloud.
-* <a href="https://hub.jina.ai/">Jina Hub</a>: Marketplace for sharing and discovering reusable building blocks of neural search applications.
+* [Hub](https://hub.jina.ai): Marketplace for sharing and discovering reusable building blocks of neural search applications.
-* <a href="https://github.com/jina-ai/finetuner/">Finetuner</a>: Tune the weights of any deep neural network for better embeddings on search tasks.
+* [Finetuner](https://finetuner.jina.ai): Tune the weights of any deep neural network for better embeddings on search tasks.
 It helps you deliver the last mile of performance and quality for domain-specific neural search applications.

-Jina Core offers developers:

-🗄️**Orchestrate** - Define your neural search application as a pipeline of Executors.
-Each Executor performs specific tasks like generating embeddings or indexing.
-Executors can be easily shared via <a href="https://hub.jina.ai">Jina Hub</a>.
-This enables you to share pipelines with co-workers or to leverage pre-built Executors.

-🥤**Serve** - Jina enables you to easily expose your neural search application via an API using HTTP, WebSockets or gRPC.

-🚀**Scale** - Jina allows you to scale your neural search applications to meet your availability and throughput requirements.
-All of Jina's microservices can be scaled independently as needed.

-☁️ **Cloud Native** - Jina is built and designed to work and scale in the Cloud.
-All components can be deployed in the cloud to be used in your favourite cloud orchestrator.
-By default, Jina offers easy integration with Docker compose and Kubernetes.

 <!-- end jina-description -->